Home Healthcare FAQs, Information & Answers

 Are you a local or a national company?

 Neighbors NY is locally owned and operated.
 We are not a franchise, but we are part of a national organization of similar businesses.
-Our affiliation with The Senior’s Choice provides us with support and helps us to stay current on new laws and state requirements.
+Our affiliation with The Senior’s Choice provides us with support and helps us to stay current on new laws and state requirements as well as best practices.

 May I receive your services in other settings besides my home?